Student Misconduct - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 11. Extension of deadlines

-11.1 Before a deadline to investigate or make a finding expires, a decision maker may apply in writing to the Pro Vice-Chancellor (Students) for an extension of the relevant deadline.
+11.1 Before a deadline to investigate or make a finding expires, a decision maker may apply in writing to the Academic Registrar and Director, Student Services for an extension of the relevant deadline.

-11.2 The Pro Vice-Chancellor (Students) may extend any deadline prescribed under the relevant procedures if satisfied that:
+11.2 The Academic Registrar and Director, Student Services may extend any deadline prescribed under the relevant procedures if satisfied that:

 (a) the decision maker has made a reasonable attempt to consult the student about an extension of the deadline; and